snimu/rebasin-results/hlb-CIFAR10/RESULTS.md

 </p>

 It is not clear to me that larger filter sizes lead to better results.
-However, larger filter-sizes do degrade model-performance in general, so to give a comparison of how rebasin affects how interpolation between models behaves, I plot the losses and accuracies again below, but this time I move all startpoints (i.e. `model_a`) to the results of the 3x3-filter.
+However, larger filter-sizes do degrade model-performance in general (the larger the filter size, the worse the performance of the first and last model, which are the original `model_a` and `model_b (rebasin)`), so to give a comparison of how rebasin affects how interpolation between models behaves, I plot the losses and accuracies again below, but this time I move all startpoints (i.e. `model_a`) to the results of the 3x3-filter.